Azure/ResourceModules/modules/authorization/policy-set-definitions/README.md

 # Policy Set Definitions (Initiatives) (All scopes) `[Microsoft.Authorization/policySetDefinitions]`

-This module deploys a Policy Set Definition (Initiative) at a Management Group, Subscription scope.
+This module deploys a Policy Set Definition (Initiative) at a Management Group or Subscription scope.

 ## Navigation